Goal (sports): Rugby football

 In the early years of rugby, only goals counted in scoring, and a "try" counted only if "converted" into a goal.
 The official name "goal from a try" for a converted try persisted until 1979.

 Goal celebration

 Celebrating the scoring of a goal is common.
-It is normally performed by the goalscorer, and may involve his or her teammates, the manager or coaching staff and/or the supporters of the team.
-Whilst referring to the celebration of a goal in general, the term can also be applied to specific actions, such as a player removing his shirt or performing a somersault.
+It is normally performed by the goalscorer and may involve teammates, the manager, coaching staff and the supporters of the team.
+Whilst referring to the celebration of a goal in general, the term can also be applied to specific actions such as a player removing a shirt or performing a somersault.

 Metaphor

 The expression "moving the goalposts", which means to make a set of goals more difficult just as they are being met, is often used in business but is derived from association football.
 It is commonly used to imply bad faith on the part of those setting goals for others to meet, by arbitrarily making additional demands just as the initial ones are about to be met.

 In business, the concept is more abstract, with some performance measure or target being set as a goalpost while achieving the target is often known as achieving a goal.